Recognizing Mold Sickness Symptoms: Key Signs of Mold Exposure

 Coughing, wheezing, and chest tightness are usually signs of a more serious allergic reaction to the presence of mold.
 Note that, if you begin experiencing shortness of breath or severe levels of any of the above symptoms, you should immediately seek medical attention.

 Infants and older individuals may be more susceptible to mold spores.
-A recent study showed that exposure to mod during the first year of life can increase the risk of childhood asthma.
-Also, people with existing respiratory conditions or who have compromised immune systems could experience more severe symptoms from mold spore exposure.
+A recent study showed that exposure to mold during the first year of life can increase the risk of childhood asthma.
+Also, people with asthma could experience more severe asthma symptoms from mold spore exposure.

 4. Psychological Problems